monarch-initiative/loinc2hpo/docs/Intro to LOINC.rst

 The LOINC website provides a very detailed explaination of LOINC.
 Here, we try to briefly illustrate the essence of LOINC and focus on the aspects that are relevant to this app.

-In essence, LOINC is simply a big table with ~86,000 entries that define the names and IDs of laboratory tests.
+LOINC provides ~92,000 entries that define the names and IDs of laboratory tests.
 The following shows three examples of LOINC codes:

   .. image:: images/loinc_examples.png

-You can see that each LOINC entry simply represents a laboratory test.
+Each LOINC entry represents a laboratory test.
 The first column ``LOINC`` contains a value with at most 7 numbers, separated by a `-`.
 This number is unique so that using it can uniquely identify an laboratory test.
 For example, ``10450-5`` represents a glucose test called "Glucose [Mass/volume] in Serum or Plasma", while ``777-3``` represents a test on the count of platelets "Plates [#/volume] in Blood by Automated count".
 Each LOINC entry have several other fields that define the test from different aspects.

 Parts of LOINC entry
 --------------------